The Las Vegas Strip

 Las Vegas Show

-Tape Face is a largely nonverbal comedy show built around physical humor, visual gags, and awkward audience interaction rather than traditional stand-up.
-It works best if you enjoy silent comedy, slow builds, and uncomfortable pauses that are part of the joke.
-Skip it if you’re expecting constant laughs, dialogue, or fast-paced punchlines.
+Tape Face is a mostly nonverbal Las Vegas comedy show at MGM Grand built around physical humor, visual gags, props, music cues, awkward pauses, and light audience interaction.
+It works best for visitors who enjoy silent comedy, slow builds, and unconventional humor.
+Skip it if you expect traditional stand-up, constant laughs, dialogue, or fast-paced punchlines.

 Family-Friendly